LMCF-IMG/Perinuclear-Actin-Analysis/README.md

 ![Fig_4_Montage_Actin_Rotated_Directionality_Histogram](https://user-images.githubusercontent.com/63607289/158403957-6689d1e8-0467-4b84-9930-110079bf1cd0.jpg)

 Fig.4: Image of MIP of perinuclear actin fibers, without Tubeness filtration, rotated with the found angle, and the corresponding directionality histogram.

+Corresponding numerical directionality values are stored in the disk in a TXT file.

 After these steps the picture of perinuclear actin filtered with Tubeness, Fig.2-right, is skeletonized just to get initial network of the actin in the cell before analyzing fiber lenghts and branchings.